reiver/reiver/reiver-go.md

 ## Unicode

 * [go-utf8s](https://github.com/reiver/go-utf8s) — tools for working with Unicode encoded as UTF-8, for the Go programming language.
+* [go-whitespace](https://github.com/reiver/go-whitespace) — A small library for dealing with whitespace; note that this Go library accounts for all 26 UNICODE whitespace characters (and not just the standard ASCII ones), as well as accounts for all 7 UNICODE mandatory break characters.

 ## Unique IDs

 * [go-xim](https://github.com/reiver/go-xim) — quazi‐ monotonically‐increasing unique‐identifiers, whose serialized form are safe to use as file‐names, and directory‐names, and where lexical-ordering of the xim-id (under Unicode & ASCII) is in-practice also temporal-ordering of the xim-id (almost all of the time)
   * [xim-id](https://github.com/reiver/xim-id) — a program using **go-xim**

+## Video

+* [go-fourcc](https://pkg.go.dev/github.com/reiver/go-fourcc) — a Go implementation of FOURCC (four character code) (4CC) identifiers for a video codecs, compression formats, colors, and pixel format used in media files.